hatonthecat/linux_distro_tests/README.md

 Sudo apt-get install XDM installed something.
 After installing, it didn't start right away.
 But it did load, albeit a bit buggy.
 Still didn't get past the login screen.
 Apparently I installed the dm but no window toolkit.
 So I installed LXDE:

  apt-get install lxdm || apt-get install lxdm-gtk3 (you probably need to type sudo apt-get install lxdm", then lxde

+edit: I got FLWM and LXDE working.
+Links2 loaded and Midori is installing.